Design Council

 The Design Council, formerly the Council of Industrial Design, is a United Kingdom charity incorporated by royal charter.
-Its stated mission is "to champion great design that improves lives and makes things better".
+Its stated mission is "to be the UK's national champion for design".
 It was instrumental in the promotion of the concept of inclusive design.

 The Design Council's archive is located at the University of Brighton Design Archives.

 The Design Council operates two subsidiaries, the Design Council Commission for Architecture and the Built Environment (Design Council CABE) and Design Council Enterprises Limited.

 The Commission for Architecture and the Built Environment

 The Design Council Commission for Architecture and the Built Environment (DC CABE, alternatively Design Council CABE, CABE at the Design Council, or simply CABE), is one of Design Council's two subsidiaries.
 It supports communities, local authorities and developers involved in built environment projects by providing services in three areas: design review, customised expert support, and training and continued professional development (CPD).
-These services are supported by a network of Built Environment Experts (BEEs), a multidisciplinary team of 250 experts from “architecture, planning and infrastructure backgrounds, as well as academics, health specialists, and community engagement workers”.
+These services are supported by a network of Built Environment Experts (BEEs), a multidisciplinary team of 250 experts from "architecture, planning and infrastructure backgrounds, as well as academics, health specialists, and community engagement workers".

 Design Council CABE, which is intended to operate as a self-sustaining business, was formed on 1 April 2011 with about 20 staff from the original CABE after it was merged with the Design Council.
 The BEE network was formed in 2012.